joeldba/dwm/README.md

   * The currently focused window can be shown on all workspaces by pressing Mod+s.
 * hideborder
   * The border of the currently focused window can be hidden by pressing Mod+Shift+B.
-* cursorwarp
+* focusonclick
-  * Shifting focus moves the mouse cursor to the center of the focused window.
+  * When using the mouse, windows must be clicked before they can be focused.
 * layoutmenu
   * Using xmenu, a menu of available layouts can be brought up by left-clicking on the layout indicator icon in the bar.
 * restartsig